What is the latest news concerning Kingdom College?

 Salaries and employment opportunities will be available for the faculty and staff of Kingdom College.
 Kingdom College will have a major impact on the economy of this region through job opportunities and utilization of local resources.
 As Kingdom College grows, the effects of this growth will impact our region significantly on several levels such as economically, culturally, and spiritually.

 Under what covering does Kingdom College come?

 Kingdom College will be governed by a voting Board of Directors as well as an Advisory Board that will assist in the oversight and review of the academic excellence and standards presented through our staff, faculty, programs, and courses.
 Kingdom College will operate under the authority of a 501-3 (c) as well as Articles of Incorporation.

-In addition to these governing Boards, Kingdom College is pursuing accreditation for its programs through CACREP (Council for Accreditation of Counseling and Related Educational Programs) for the counseling program; Advanced Ed. and ALSDE (Alabama State Department of Education) for the education program; and TRACS (Transnational Association of Christian Colleges and Schools) for the entire college.
-These accrediting groups have vigorous standards that will reflect Kingdom College’s desire to graduate skilled, confident, spiritually sound graduates.
+In addition to these governing Boards, Kingdom College is pursuing accreditation through TRACS (Transnational Association of Christian Colleges and Schools) and SACS-COC (The Southern Association of Colleges and Schools Commission on Colleges) for the entire college.
+Kingdom College is also seeking accreditation through CACREP (Council for Accreditation of Counseling and Related Educational Programs) for the counseling program and Advanced Ed. and ALSDE (Alabama State Department of Education) for the education program.
+All of these accrediting groups have vigorous standards that will reflect Kingdom College’s desire to graduate skilled, confident, spiritually sound graduates.